Raul-C-N/CodeWars-is_prime/README.md

-# WORK IN PROGRESS

-This is a CodeWars PHP language Kata exercise.
+#This is a CodeWars PHP language Kata exercise.

 Instructions are bellow: